standardnotes/snjs/docs/devlog/sync-log.md

 # Known Issues

-- #1 Calling syncManager.sync() 5 times won't actually sync 5 times.
+- #1 Calling syncService.sync() 5 times won't actually sync 5 times.
 It will instead sync likely only 2 times.
 This means that if we are awaiting on 5 unique sync promises to resolve, they may all resolve at once, as a consequence of all queued callbacks resolving indiscriminately on any sync completion.